project-oak/rust-verification-tools/docs/index.md

 layout: page
 ---

-This is a collection of tools/libraries to support both static and dynamic verification of Rust programs.
+RVT is a collection of tools/libraries to support both static and dynamic verification of Rust programs.

 We see static verification (formal verification) and dynamic verification